Cusp and $b_1$ growth for ball quotients and maps onto $\mathbb{Z}$ with finitely generated kernel: Hirzebruch's ball quotient

 where $C_{-1}$ is the curve in coordinates $[z, w]$ on $S$ described by $\{w = -z\}$.
 Taking the proper transform $\wh{F}_w$ of $F_w$ to $\wt{S}$, we see that for $w \neq 0$, the induced map $M \to E$ has fiber above $w$ a punctured elliptic curve, i.e., $\wh{F}_w$ minus its points of intersection with each $\wh{C}_\al$, $\al \in \{0, \infty, 1, \zeta\}$.
 Above $0$, the fiber is the union of $D \cap M$ and $\wh{F}_0$ minus its intersection with each of the $\wh{C}_\al$.
 Each fiber is again reduced.

-Lemma \ref{lem:Nori} again applies, so the kernel of the induced homomorphism from $\pi_1(M)$ to $\bbZ^2$ has finitely generated kernel.
+Lemma \ref{lem:Nori} again applies, so the kernel of the induced homomorphism from $\pi_1(M)$ to $\bbZ^2$ is finitely generated.
 Then $b_1(B_j)$ is uniformly bounded above by Lemma \ref{lem:fgkernel}.
-This proves the second part of Theorem \ref{thm:MainCusped}, and again the fundamental groups of our examples are neat and arithmetic.
+This proves the second part of Theorem \ref{thm:MainCusped}, and again the fundamental groups of our examples are arithmetic.